ariessunfeld/auto-plotter/README.md

 # Setup

 Auto Plotter requires that you have Python and Pip installed on your computer, and that you have an OpenAI API key.
-The API key is free to obtain, but a payment method is required, as you will be charged a tiny amount (one or two cents) for typical usage.
+The API key is free to obtain, but a payment method is required, as you will be charged (by OpenAI) a tiny amount (one or two cents) for typical usage.

 ## Installing Python